mkbabb/parse-that/docs/tranches/B/PROGRESS.md

-prior-art adjudication are committed at `81b2a0a`; N2-F0/N2a are terminal mechanics RED, N2b is terminal scientific-runner RED, and N2c is terminal source-review RED; N2d is terminal source-review RED on unbound ledger-root and vacuous relocation, all with zero credit; paper decomposition is required and not dispatched; N2e source/execution is withheld;
+prior-art adjudication are committed at `81b2a0a`; N2-F0/N2a are terminal mechanics RED, N2b is terminal scientific-runner RED, and N2c is terminal source-review RED; N2d is terminal source-review RED on unbound ledger-root and vacuous relocation, all with zero credit; paper v1–v3 and their paired fresh reviews are immutable zero-credit chronology; v3 A3/B3 are terminal AMEND/RED on disconnected P6 production leaves and unbound effect-epoch selection; v4, N2e source/execution, and further review are withheld pending owner/root ruling;
 N-DNF-BIR/N-WRR remain prior-art-bound born-RED holds, N-GLL is no-go/fatal-only, and both formation clean audits remain blocked**